 Building a Comprehensive Donor Development Strategy: This article is part of a series launched by Westfall Gold to help nonprofit development leaders create an effective and comprehensive long-term fundraising strategy.
-An introduction to this series can be found here.

 Over the next decade global economic, technological, and social trends will transform how nonprofits fundraise.
 As organizations develop their next long-term strategic plan, leaders must keep in mind five megatrends which will have significant implications for fundraising: